xjrga/snack/README.md

     2) Dietary Reference Intakes Nutrient Recommendations Report from Food and Nutrition Board of the Institute of Medicine, National Academy of Sciences

+Comments

+    I added inequality options to food nutrient ratio and nutrient ratio constraints to make Snack less picky.
+The new fat percentages should allow for better diet analysis.